joncursi/cheddur-whitepaper/whitepaper.md

 ## Bounty Program

-Users will be able to earn additional \text{\sout{U}} tokens by completing valuable bounties.
-5% of all \text{\sout{U}} tokens generated through inflation are earmarked for bounties in order to accelerate the adoption of Cheddur.
+Users will be able to earn additional \text{\sout{U}} tokens by completing valuable "bounties" (activities) on the platform.
+5% of all \text{\sout{U}}
+tokens generated through inflation are earmarked for bounties in order to accelerate the adoption of Cheddur.

 Bounties will be run outside of the consensus of the Steem blockchain, which will allow new bounties to be tested and existing bounties to be tweaked over